shpatrickguo/bitgrit/shpg-dsprojects/intro.md

 # Welcome

 Welcome to my Data Science portfolio!
+All projects are unguided and for educational purposes only.

 ## About Me